 Sleep Disturbance vs. Sleep-Related Impairment

-Sleep Disturbance (this assessment): How well are you sleeping at night?
+Sleep Disturbance (this one): how well are you sleeping at night?

-- Some people sleep poorly but cope well during the day (high Disturbance, normal Impairment)
+- Sleeping badly but coping well by day (high Disturbance, normal Impairment)

 What to do based on your score